industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ## Requirements

+Here's the revised prerequisites section with improved organization and clarity:

 ### Prerequisites

-To create a custom camera connector, ensure the following prerequisites are met:
+#### Development Skills
+- Proficiency in C++ programming
+- Experience with CMake build system
-- Experience with Siemens Vision Connector application and its features
+- Familiarity with Siemens Vision Connector application and its features
-- Proficiency in C++ programming and CMake build system
 - Understanding of the Vision Connector SDK (v1.0.0)

+#### System Requirements
+Choose one of the following:
+- **For Local Build:**
+  - Debian 11 (bullseye) operating system
   - Development environment meeting project specifications
+- **For Docker Build:**
+  - Any operating system supporting Docker
+  - Docker Engine installed and configured

+#### Camera Integration Requirements
-- Access to and understanding of camera vendor's API documentation
+- Access to camera vendor's API documentation
-- Camera vendor's C++ headers and libraries for integration
+- Camera vendor's C++ headers and libraries
+- Understanding of camera vendor's API and protocols

-### Used components
+### Used Components
-- Debian 11
+#### Core Components
 - Vision Connector V1.2.0
 - Vision Connector SDK V1.0.0

+#### Build Environment
+- **Local Build:**
+  - Debian 11 (bullseye)
+  - Required development tools (installed via provided scripts)
+- **Docker Build:**
+  - Docker Engine
+  - Provided Docker container configuration

 ## Installation
 To build and prepare your camera connector for use in Vision Connector, we provide utility scripts.
 The development environment requires Debian 11 (bullseye); if you're using a different operating system, it's strongly recommended to use the Docker container approach instead.
 For users with Debian 11, the scripts in `src/requirements` can be used to install prerequisite packages.
 For detailed information, please refer to the [Installing the connector](docs/creating_and_using_a_custom_camera_connector.md#installing-the-connector) and [Packaging the connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) sections.